Andhadhun: Plot

-Simi helps Akash free himself and he removes Simi's blindfold.
-He tries to escape, while Simi frees herself and attacks him.
+Simi helps Akash free himself and he removes her blindfold.
+While he is trying to find an escape for the both of them, Simi frees herself and attacks him.
 Swami enters; after a brief fight, he and Akash knock Simi out, tie her up in the boot of a car, and drive away.
 Swami reveals that Simi has a rare blood type and that her organs would sell for millions; he also plans to use her corneas to restore Akash's sight.

-Two years later at a gig in Kraków, Sophie finds Akash.
-Akash tells her the whole story, explaining that after he and Swami drove away with Simi in the car boot, the latter awoke and began making noise.
-Swami stopped the car to kill her, but she overpowered him and seized the wheel.
-Akash, thinking Swami was still driving, tried to persuade him to release Simi.
-She dropped Akash off and tried to run him over.
-A nearby hunter, trying to kill a hare, missed his shot, causing the hare to jump and hit the windshield; Simi lost control of the car and was killed.
+Simi awakens in the boot, and when Swami stops the car to sedate her again, she overpowers him and seizes the wheel.
+Akash, thinking Swami is still driving, pleads to release Simi.

-After listening to Akash's story, Sophie tells him that he should have accepted Swami's offer.
-Akash quietly walks away.
-After a while, when Akash is walking, he uses his cane to knock a can out of his path.